 Postoperative Care Following Frenectomy

-While the frenectomy procedure itself takes just minutes to complete at Healthy Kids Nurtured by Nature, the aftercare process is crucial for optimal healing and long-term success.
-Our North Mackay team will provide you with comprehensive guidance to ensure the best possible outcome following your procedure.
+While the frenectomy procedure at Healthy Kids Nurtured by Nature is relatively brief, the aftercare process is important for healing and positive outcomes.
+Our North Mackay team will provide you with guidance following your procedure.

 Understanding the Healing Process

 The body naturally wants to heal wounds by bringing the edges together—a process called primary intention healing.
-However, with a frenectomy, this natural healing process could cause the tissue to reattach in a tight or restrictive manner, potentially undoing the benefits of the procedure.
+However, with a frenectomy, this natural healing process could cause the tissue to reattach in a restrictive manner, which may affect the outcome of the procedure.

 Instead, we aim for “secondary intention healing,” which encourages the wound to heal from the outside inward.
-This approach helps prevent reattachment and promotes the formation of new, less restrictive tissue in the treated area.
+This approach helps reduce the risk of reattachment and supports the formation of new tissue in the treated area.

 Aftercare for Infants

-To promote proper healing and prevent reattachment, parents and caregivers will need to perform specific stretching exercises several times daily until the area is fully healed:
+To support proper healing and reduce the risk of reattachment, parents and caregivers will need to perform specific stretching exercises several times daily until the area is healed:

 Breastfeeding Following Treatment

-We encourage mothers to breastfeed immediately after the procedure.
+We encourage mothers to breastfeed after the procedure.
 This natural action:

-While breastfeeding is beneficial for healing, it’s important to note that feeding alone does not provide sufficient stretching to prevent reattachment.
-The manual exercises must be performed as directed.
+While breastfeeding is beneficial for healing, feeding alone does not provide sufficient stretching to reduce the risk of reattachment.
+The manual exercises should be performed as directed.

 Additional Therapies